lambda-dom/trisagion/docs/readme.md

 ### A. 4.
 2. The `MonoFunctor` constraint.

 All the paradigmatic examples of input streams like `ByteString` and `Text` have a `map`-like operation, a monomorphic variant of `fmap`.
-The `MonoFunctor` typeclass captures this; it is not a terribly useful typeclass but it ends up being very important as scaffolding.
+The `MonoFunctor` typeclass captures this; it is not a terribly useful typeclass but it ends up being very important as a base and to state some of the typeclass laws.
 So now we have:

 ```haskell
 {- | The @Streamable@ typeclass of monomorphic, streamable functors. -}